Flournoy, California

-Flournoy is a census-designated place (CDP) in Tehama County, California.
+Flournoy is a census-designated place (CDP) in Tehama County, California, United States.
 Flournoy sits at an elevation of 594 ft.
-Flournoy is located in the south-western part of the county approximately halfway between the city of Corning and the town of Paskenta, located on Thomes Creek.
+Flournoy is located in the south-western part of the county, approximately halfway between the city of Corning and the town of Paskenta, located on Thomes Creek.
 The zip code is 96029.
 The 2020 United States census reported Flournoy's population was 117.

 History

 A post office was established at Flournoy in 1908, and remained in operation until 1966.
 The community has the name of George H. Flournoy, a local rancher and Civil War veteran.

+Flournoy was home to one of the last one-room schoolhouses in Northern California.
+The school, which opened in 1921, was given a state grant in 2001 to expand.
+The enrollment at the time was 34 students.
+The one-room school had been built in 1974, replacing an earlier structure, and was said to be "the most modern structure in tiny Flournoy" in 1991.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.9 mi2, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 5.9 mi2, all land.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Flournoy has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.